AoGnyan/webtoanyformat/README.md

 To use the script, you will need to modify the input directory and the output format to match your needs.
 Here's how you can do it:

--In the code, replace /path/to/webp/files with the path to the directory that contains the .webp files you want to convert.
+- In the code, replace /path/to/webp/files with the path to the directory that contains the .webp files you want to convert.
--In the code, replace /path/to/jpg/files with the path to the directory where you want to save the converted files.
+- In the code, replace /path/to/jpg/files with the path to the directory where you want to save the converted files.
--You can also replace .jpg with the file extension of your choice.
+- You can also replace .jpg with the file extension of your choice.
--Run the script by pressing the "Run" button in the Jupyter notebook.
+- Run the script by pressing the "Run" button in the Jupyter notebook.
--The script will convert all of the .webp files in the input directory to the specified output format and save them in the output directory.
+- The script will convert all of the .webp files in the input directory to the specified output format and save them in the output directory.
--The original .webp files will be moved to a new folder named "old".
+- The original .webp files will be moved to a new folder named "old".

 ## Troubleshooting